The Benefits of Argan Oil on Hair, Skin, and Nails

 This treatment will strengthen those flaky, peeling, annoying nails.

-Massage oil to the area that you're about to shave, and proceed to shaving as usual.
-Argan oil will provide a film or barrier to prevent cuts, scrapes and irritation.
+Massage oil to the area that you're about to shave and proceed to shave as usual.
+Argan oil will provide a film or barrier to prevent cuts, scrapes, and irritation.

-Argan oil has mild taste which makes it great for cooking.
-Some studies have shown that taking 2 tsps. of argan oil a day provides excellent health benefit and can even reduce cholesterol after one month of use due to its high content of linoleic acid.
+Argan oil has a mild taste that makes it great for cooking.
+Some studies have shown that taking 2 tsp. of argan oil a day provides excellent health benefits and can even reduce cholesterol after one month of use due to its high content of linoleic acid.

 Keep experimenting with what nature has to offer and never cease to be amazed!